Medium Difficult Bible Quiz about Bible Characters.

 b.
 Lazarus.

-Jesus raised Lazarus from death after he had been dead for four days.
+Jesus raised Lazarus from the dead after he had been dead for four days.

 Lazarus was already wrapped and buried in a crypt.